yyyyangyi/CNNs-for-Multi-Source-Remote-Sensing-Data-Fusion/README.md

 This repository also contains Pytorch implementation of the following models, which we use as baselines:

-Fusion-FCN: A three-branch CNN for MS-HSI-LiDAR data fusion.
+_Fusion-FCN_: A three-branch CNN for MS-HSI-LiDAR data fusion.
 Award-winning model in 2018 IEEE DFC. [[Paper]](https://ieeexplore.ieee.org/abstract/document/8518295/)

-Two-branch CNN (TB-CNN): A two-branch CNN architecture for feasture fusion with HSI and other remote scensing imagery. [[Paper]](https://ieeexplore.ieee.org/abstract/document/8518295/) [[Official Tensorflow implementation]](https://github.com/Hsuxu/Two-branch-CNN-Multisource-RS-classification)
+_Two-branch CNN_ (_TB-CNN_): A two-branch CNN architecture for feasture fusion with HSI and other remote scensing imagery. [[Paper]](https://ieeexplore.ieee.org/abstract/document/8518295/) [[Official Tensorflow implementation]](https://github.com/Hsuxu/Two-branch-CNN-Multisource-RS-classification)

 Implementation of these models can be found at ```models/baseline/```.